The Standards and accompanying guidance notes are available.

 - raising awareness and eliminating discrimination against people with disability in education and training.

-The 2015 review will include public consultation and a written submission period.
-Further details will be added to this website over the coming months.
+The public consultation period for the 2015 review has now concluded and a report is in the process of being finalised.
+Further information on the findings of this review will be added to this website over the coming months.

 Fact sheets to support the Standards